emiaj/blog/site/content/post/react-use-effect-and-fetch.md

 React hooks are quite powerful but we need to be aware of these subtle issues and act accordingly.

-Using `AbortController` on `fetch` promises will keep us in a safe space by following the simple pattern I showed in this article.
+Using `AbortController` with `fetch` will keep us in a safe space by following the simple pattern I showed in this article.

 ## Additional resources